Konstantin-Krokhin/Business_Docs_AI_Assistant/README.md

 ## Features
 - Loads and processes PDFs
 - Splits documents into chunks for context-aware Q&A
-- Uses OpenAI GPT model for answering questions
+- Uses OpenAI GPT / Hugging Face models (2 adaptations depending on the budget) for answering questions
 - Terminal-based chatbot interface

 ## Installation